Kremsmünster Abbey: Library

-The magnificent monastery library was built between 1680 and 1689, also by Carlo Antonio Carlone.
+The monastery library was built between 1680 and 1689, also by Carlo Antonio Carlone.
 It is one of the great libraries of Austria and contains about 160,000 volumes, besides 1,700 manuscripts and nearly 2,000 incunabula.

 The most valuable book is the "Codex Millenarius", a Gospel Book written around 800 in Mondsee Abbey.
 Facsimiles of this codex may be found in the libraries of a number of universities throughout the world.

 Treasures

 The most famous item of the treasury of the monastery is the Tassilo Chalice, donated to the monastery by its founder, Tassilo III.
-The copper and silver-gilt goblet (25.5 cm high, weighing 3 kg and holding 1.75 litres) was created some time between 768/769 and 788, possibly in Mondsee or Salzburg.
+The copper and silver-gilt goblet (25.5 cm high, weighing 3 kg, and holding 1.75 litres) was created some time between 768/769 and 788, possibly in Mondsee or Salzburg.

-The two Tassilo Candlesticks were originally thought to have been worked from the sceptre of Tassilo, but today are recognized as works of the mid 10th century.
+The two Tassilo Candlesticks were originally thought to have been worked from the sceptre of Tassilo, but today they are recognized as works of the mid-10th century.

 The Tassilo Chalice, the candlesticks and the Codex Millenarius are still used in religious services to this day, though only on special occasions.